HaoyanSu/Test/8007/faq.md

 Q:
 Can I use the invitation card maker on my phone?
 A:
 Yes, the invitation card maker works smoothly on mobile browsers, so you can create invitations directly from your phone or tablet.
 It's designed to be accessible online with no setup needed.
-A dedicated mobile app is also on the way for an even better experience.
 ===
 Q:
 How can I get better results from the invitation card maker?